AmineDjeghri/awesome-os-setup/README.md

 - <ins>Windows Terminal </ins> windows terminal works in every directory, right lick in any directory and you can have a bash with that path
 -  <ins> Teracopy </ins>
 ### 2.2 Amazing apps & websites:
-- Free PDF editing (3 free tasks per hour) : https://www.sejda.com/
+- Free PDF editing (3 free tasks per hour) : https://www.sejda.com/ (do not download the desktop app)
 - Free Photoshop alternative : https://www.photopea.com/
 - Notion